 You’ll want to find a course to help you learn about the fundamentals of proofreading and how to apply them.
 There are publishing, academic, and corporate style guides that dictate the rules that proofreaders use in any industry.
 Style guides help every document to have a uniform look when it’s published.

-The Editing Academy offers a master course that teaches you everything you need to know about how to become a proofreader.
-As a bonus, you’ll also learn the most critical step of editing at the same time: copyediting.
 With two skill sets, you’ll be even more prepared to help authors and companies produce excellent content.
 You’ll learn everything you need to know to answer the question, “What is proofreading?”